 What happens next?

-Once submitted, your application will be considered by an ORC officer to determine if the information provided by you presents a prima facie (on the face of it) case that satisfied the threshold for a valid mitigating circumstances application.
+Once submitted, your application will be considered by an ORC officer within 10 working days from the date submitted online to determine if the information provided by you presents a prima facie (on the face of it) case that satisfied the threshold for a valid mitigating circumstances application.

 If a valid prima facie case is established, your application will be presented to the Mitigating Circumstances Panel for consideration.